May 13, 2020

 What is an archetype?

 Attributing an archetype to a brand is not a new idea.
-In fact, research done by advertising giant Young and Rubicam exploring the connection between economic performance and archetypes shows:
+Research done by advertising giant Young and Rubicam exploring the connection between economic performance and archetypes shows:

 “Brands associated with archetypal identities positively and profoundly influence the real asset valuation of the companies.”